reactables/reactables/docs/src/content/guides/examples/extending-functionality.md

 ## Extending Functionality

 Extending functionality for a reactable is straight forward as we can just pass in extra `reducers` as an option.
-To illustrate, we can make a slight modification to `RxToggle`.
+To illustrate, we can make a slight modification to `RxToggle` and make a `RxExtendedToggle`.

 ```javascript
 import { RxBuilder } from '@reactables/core';